fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 The Framework will insert the constructed Panel into this div.

 ##### Preferences #####
-The next thing in the auxiliary schema is the configuration for the auto-pilot preference:
+The next thing in the Auxiliary Schema is the configuration for the auto-pilot preference:

 ```javascript
 autoPilot: {